Regular well-child doctor exams are essential to keeping kids healthy and up-to-date with immunizations against many serious diseases.

 - failure to grow in height as expected

-- signs of a skin infection or a persistent rash
+- signs of a skin infection or a long-lasting rash

 - long-lasting cough, wheezing, shortness of breath, or other breathing problems